Beromdeg/camping_app/v5/readme.md

-#v5: Second version for camping sites application
+#v5: fith version for camping sites application

 #Add mongodb
     * use database to add new campsites instead of hard coding